-I do not give consent for the District to release directory

-I give consent for use inside

-I give consent for use inside and outside of school.

-I give consent for use inside

-I give consent for use inside of the school only.

-and outside of school.
+This form is for reference only.
+Please complete your form in the Parent Portal.

+Directory Information Please check the appropriate selection per each Directory Information is defined as student's name, student identification number, address, parent phone number, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight (if a member of an athletic team), dates of attendance, date of graduation, awards received, honor rolls, and/or scholarships.
 I give consent.

-l give consent.

-of the school only.

-Please check the appropriate

-selection per each.

-I give consent.

-information.

-NOTE: This form is a READ ONLY version.
-An electronic version is available through the anual update in Parent Portal.

-Directory Information

-Directory Information is defined as student's name, student identification number, address, parent's telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight (if a member of an athletic team), dates of attendance, date of graduation, awards received, honor rolls, and/or scholarships.

-Photographs, Audio, Video, or Electronic Images

-This applies to photographs, audio, video, or electronic images of my student to be used by Columbus City Schools for exhibition, public display, publication, publicity materials, advertising, a news media story, video, audio, or other electronic media, such as the Internet, television, CD-ROM, or DVD.
+I do not give consent for the District to release Directory information.
+Photographs, Audio, Video, or Electronic Images This applies to photographs, audio, video, or electronic images of my student to be used by Columbus City Schools for exhibition, public display, publication, publicity materials, advertising, a news media story, video, audio, or other electronic media, such as the Internet, television, CD-ROM, or DVD.
 I understand that my student's first and last name may also be used with such display except that only my student's first name will be used on the District website, or by entities outside the District.

-Original Works of Art and Written Materials

-This applies to original written materials, artwork, or other work created by my student for external exhibition, public display, publication, publicity material, advertising, a news media story, video, audio, or other electronic media, such as the Internet, television, CD-ROM, or DVD.
+I give consent for use inside and outside of school.
+I give consent for use inside of school only.
+I do not give consent.
+Original Works of Art and Written Materials This applies to original written materials, artwork, or other work created by my student for external exhibition, public display, publication, publicity material, advertising, a news media story, video, audio, or other electronic media, such as the Internet, television, CD-ROM, or DVD.
 I understand that my student's work and first and last name may also be shared with organizations or entities outside the District, such as COSI.
 NOTE: If consent is denied, such denial shall not apply where the student's material is incorporated into a greater or larger body of work (such as a student's voice in a choral recording).

-Quoted Statements

-This applies to prepared statements given by my student with possible identification by first and last name, to be used for the purpose of publications, news stories or interviews about the District.

-Written Letters

-This applies to participation in letter writing assignments as part of the educational experience to people outside the school district (e.g. pen pals, thank-you letters, letters to authors, or letters to public officials).
+I give consent for use inside and outside of school.
+I give consent for use inside of school only.
+I do not give consent.
+Quoted Statements This applies to prepared statements given by my student with possible identification by first and last name, to be used for the purpose of publications, news stories or interviews about the District.
+I give consent.
+I do not give consent.
+Written Letters This applies to participation in letter writing assignments as part of the educational experience to people outside the school district (e.g. pen pals, thank-you letters, letters to authors, or letters to public officials).
 Such letters may include the student's first and last name and may include other personally identifiable information about the student.

-School

-Parent or Guardian Signature

-E-mail Address
+I give consent.
+I do not give consent.
+Printed Student Name Student ID Number School Parent or Guardian F-mail Address

-This signed consent shall remain in effect for the duration of your child's enrollment at our school.
-A new form is necessary if a parent requests a change or if a child changes school.
+This signed consent shall remain in effect for the duration of your child's enrollment in our district.
+A new form is necessary only if a parent requests a change or if a child changes school.
 This signed consent only applies to the release of information by Columbus City Schools.
 Any outside organization seeking to use information as it pertains to Columbus City Schools' students must use their own release form.